-What is the ketogenic, mitochondria and health connection?
+What are the ketogenic, mitochondria, and health connections?

 Initially, ketogenic diets were used to treat seizures, but recent research indicates that benefits related to the management of epilepsy, weight loss, metabolic syndrome, and type 2 diabetes can be achieved with an approach that is less restrictive in carbohydrate and protein, and therefore more satisfying, sustainable, and feasible for the general population.